Arrays are contiguous sequence of homogeneous elements.

 and 1-based indexing) - if element is already marked, then its a duplicate

-PATTERN: If there are multiple elements repeating and missing, sum or xor may not be applicable.
+PATTERN: If there are multiple elements repeating and missing in a range, sum or xor may not be applicable.
 We can use indices as hashmap!
 Since numbers are [1 - n]

 and indices are [0 - n-1]